jbowyers/chartinator/README.md

     // The class to apply to the dynamically created chart container element
     chartClass: 'chtr-chart',

-    // The chart height aspect ratio custom option
+    // The chart aspect ratio custom option - width/height
-    // Used to refactor the chart height relative to the width in responsive designs
+    // Used to calculate the chart dimensions relative to the width or height
-    // this is overridden if the Google Charts height option has a value
+    // this is overridden if the Google Chart's height and width options have values
     // Default: false - not used
-    chartHeightRatio: false,
+    chartAspectRatio: false,

     // Show table along with chart - String
     // Options: 'show', 'hide', 'remove'.
 Default: 'hide'